 What Is a Medicare Set-Aside Agreement (MSA)?

 A Workers’ Compensation Medicare Set-Aside Arrangement is a financial agreement between Medicare and the Division of Workers’ Compensation regarding how to cover your future medical costs for a job-related injury or illness.
-All the workers’ compensation money that has been set aside must be spent before Medicare pays for medical services.
+All of the workers’ compensation money that has been set aside must be spent before Medicare pays for medical services.

 What Is a Workers’ Compensation Medicare Set-Aside Arrangement?

-A Workers Compensation Medicare Set-Aside Arrangement (WCMSA) is an agreement that guarantees your workers’ comp insurance will pay its share of medical costs before Medicare pays.
-Workers’ compensation — sometimes called workers’ comp — is an insurance system that covers your medical expenses if you are injured or become sick directly because of your job.
+A Workers’ Compensation Medicare Set-Aside Arrangement (WCMSA) is an agreement that guarantees your workers’ comp insurance will pay its share of medical costs before Medicare pays.
+Workers’ compensation — sometimes called workers’ comp — is an insurance arrangement that covers your medical expenses if you are injured or become sick directly because of your job.
 Employers are required to pay for workers’ compensation insurance to cover your medical costs in the event of injury or illness.

 Workers’ comp benefits can vary from state to state.